Antontelesh/elm-accounting/README.md

 ## Installing

-To install all dependencies siply run
+To install all dependencies simply run

 ```
 npm install